makeespresso/makeespresso_fullstack/README.md

 ## MVP

 * Users can register an account, log in and log out
-* Users can see which kind of coffee the shops have
-* Users can find specialty coffee by Type of grain and origin
-* Registered users can post, update and delete comments under coffee types for a review.
+* Registered users can post, update and delete their favourite coffee for their own colection

 ### Post-MVP

-* Weekly newsletter
-* Stores show inventroy
 * Users can save to favorites
+* Users can leave comments on products of other users
 * Users can find recipies of expresso based berverages
 * Users can accept if they are interested in recieving a weekly newsletter using action mailer
 * Users can add their picture profile
-* Firebase API to strorge user's images

 ### App Features